RP2/rom-validate-web/README.md

 ## 🔧 DAT File Configuration

-This project uses the same configuration as the CLI version for maximum compatibility.
+This project uses a similar approach to the original CLI version but with enhanced web-specific optimizations and features.

 ### DAT Sources